Investing Strategy Research

 Implement This Strategy Guide

 Fair Value Warren Buffett bases his Intrinsic Value / Fair Value calculations on future free cash flows.
-To explain, Buffett thinks cash is a company’s most important asset, so he tries to project how much future cash a business will generate and discount it against inflation.
+Buffett thinks cash is a company’s most important asset, so he tries to project how much future cash a business will generate and discount it against inflation.
 This is called the Discounted Cashflow Method.

 A Strong Earnings Per Share History & Growth Rate.
 Earnings per share (EPS) is a very important metric for Buffett and Wall Street.
 Buffett looks for companies with a consistent record of earnings growth, particularly over a 5 to 10-year period.